kylemellander/SalonNOW/README.md

 ## Description

 This web app is a starter design for the creation of a hair salon page.
 It can manage both stylists and clients while creating associations beyond the two.
-Future updates hope to bring the scheduling of appointments and a separate view for clients and admins.
+It also allows you to schedule an appointment and view all the appointments coming up.
+Further updates should bring a list page for all appointments for stylists and clients.

 ## Setup

 * Clone from Github (https://github.com/kylemellander/salonNOW.git)
-* In terminal, run "bundle install"
+* $ bundle install
-* In terminal, open psql with the following specs:
+* $ psql
     * CREATE DATABASE hair_salon;
     * \c hair_salon;
     * CREATE TABLE stylists (id serial PRIMARY KEY, first_name varchar, last_name varchar);
     * CREATE TABLE clients (id serial PRIMARY KEY, first_name varchar, last_name varchar, phone varchar, stylist_id int);
+    * CREATE TABLE appointments (id serial PRIMARY KEY, stylist_id int, client_id int, time timestamp);
-* In terminal, run "ruby app.rb" in the root folder
+* $ ruby app.rb in the root folder
 * Have fun!

 ---------------------------

-* Alternatively, you can test out the app at

 ## Technologies Used